Reviewed by Kim Forrester

 Despite Eyrie tackling some weighty subjects — not least Australia’s class system, a subject that seems to preoccupy many of the country’s contemporary writers — it’s done with a lightness of touch and plenty of humour.
 (There’s some terrific pun-laden conversations between Keely and his mother throughout the story, for instance, as well as a rather outrageous hangover scene in the opening chapter which sets the mood for the rest of the book.)

-Eyrie, which has recently been shortlisted for this year’s Miles Franklin Award, is a sometimes exhilarating, often confronting and always thought-provoking read.
+Eyrie, recently shortlisted for this year’s Miles Franklin Award, is a sometimes exhilarating, often confronting and always thought-provoking read.
 I loved its intelligence and its clever set pieces tied together by a fast-paced narrative, but most of all I just loved being held in its sway.
 I’ve read it twice now — and when I finished it I wanted to turn back to the start and read it all over again.
 If that’s not the sign of a brilliant book, I don’t know what is.